bigchaindb/privacy-protocols/README.md

 Alas, finding the culprit is not enough, especially when they are anonymous.
 To properly deter malicious actors, a **stake** is added to the **handshake**.
 The stake can be kept secret between parties, and revealed when a conflict occurs.
 By using [crypto conditions][cc:draft] combinatory logic, *Alice* and *Bob* can create a threshold condition `n-of-m`, where `m` defines the third parties involved that can eventually release the funds to the injured party.

 **Note: a stake is not a requirement, but it adds another level of protection to the transaction.
-If the identity of the parties is known, then the dispute can be resolved in other ways, like the legal system.
+If the identity of the parties is known, then the dispute can be resolved in other ways, such as the legal system.
 However, this may be less efficient than stake-based resolution.**

 ### Authentication